rethinkdb/www/_posts/2015-07-31-temperature-sensors-and-a-side-of-pi.md

 Now that we have all of our node.js dependencies installed, we can now run the `watcherRethinkDB.js` script.
 Once again, you can copy and paste this gist or `git clone` from this [URL][watcherGist] on your RBPi.
-Just make sure that the script is referneced correctly further along.
+Just make sure that the script is referenced correctly further along.

 <script src="https://gist.github.com/dalanmiller/29ffcc3394c41d70ca8b.js"></script>